ansible/ansible-builder/docs/definition.rst

 Version 3 Format
 ----------------

-Below is an example version 3 EE file:
+This example file shows many more options from the version 3 EE file:

 .. code:: yaml